Navigating Gift Vouchers for Directors and Employees: Understanding Tax Implications with SARS

 Specific Exemption for Long Service Awards:

-SARS provides exemptions for long service awards under certain conditions.
+SARS provides exemptions for long-service awards under certain conditions.

-and thereafter at intervals of not less than 10 years,
+• and thereafter, at intervals of not less than 10 years,

 it may qualify for exemption from being considered a fringe benefit.
 This is because the award is seen as a recognition of the employee's (or director's) loyalty and long service to the company, rather than a part of their normal compensation.